 - Description: By compiling expert input from many models and perspectives, they have developed a Charity Pharmacy Playbook to share resources, establish best practices, coordinate services, and provide a training platform for new and existing practices.

-2:00 pm - 3:00 pm: CLOSING GENERAL SESSION – Standards, Resources and Raffles Oh MY! ...
-An Update From the NAFC
+2:00 PM - 3:00 PM: CLOSING GENERAL SESSION – Standards, Resources and Raffles Oh MY! ... an Update from the NAFC – Location: Grand Ballroom

-- Presenter: Nicole Lamoureux, NAFC CEO and President
+- Presenter: Nicole Lamoureux, NAFC President and CEO

-- Description: 2018 was a busy exciting year for the NAFC, join the NAFC President & CEO Nicole Lamoureux for breaking news reporting on the work completed by the NAFC team on the 2018 strategic priorities including standards, funding, resources, professional development and a look ahead to the exciting 2019 prospects.
-Ending with your favorite Passport to Prizes raffles.
-If you don’t stay - you can’t win!
+- Description: Join NAFC CEO and President Nicole Lamoureux for breaking news reporting on the work completed by the NAFC team on the 2018 strategic priorities including standards, funding, resources, professional development and a look ahead to the exciting 2019 prospects.
+This session will end with your favorite Passport to Prizes raffles.
+Attendees must be present during the session to win!